vertica/client-application-examples/ADO.NET/OAuthSampleApp/README.md

 # Using OAuth to login

 You must first configure the Vertica server for OAuth as described here: https://docs.vertica.com/latest/en/security-and-authentication/client-authentication/oauth-2-0-authentication/configuring-oauth-authentication/.
-The steps can also be done programatically as shown in the SetUp method.
+The steps in the link are done programmatically in the SetUpDbForOAuth() method.

 The doc describes how to get an access token through Curl, but the sample app has functions for getting access and refresh tokens.